What is a PID controller and how does it work with an Arduino?

 Step 13

 Next, connect this project to the computer.
-OK, let’s creates the program for this project.
+OK, let’s create the program for this project.
 It is as follows.

 • The complete program of this project – Download